Individual and group services for Hoarding Disorder in Manitoba

 CBT looks at how emotions, thoughts and behaviours are linked.
 With CBT you examine the underlying thoughts and emotions that are contributing to the hoarding behaviour and learn techniques to effectively deal with the challenges.

-Motivational interviewing is a therapeutic technique to reduce ambivalence and increasing motoviation for positive changes in behavior.
+Motivational interviewing is a therapeutic technique to reduce ambivalence and increasing motivation for positive changes in behavior.
 Clients are encouraged to analyze their own ambivalence and identify goals to achieve lasting change.

 Mindfulness looks at attending to the present moment and understanding your own body and how it reacts to stressful situations.
 Mindfulness is used during hoarding treatment as a way to decrease rumination about possessions and lower anxiety.